The Los Angeles Theatre Center 514 S. Spring Street

-Celebrate the 50th Anniversary of Loving v.
-Virginia with us.
+We celebrated the 50th Anniversary of Loving v.
+Virginia in style!

 Join our mailing list to get updates from us!

 “There is no other place like the Festival in the world for the people of mixed heritage to get together and celebrate our diversity.
 It’s important.” - Keegan-Michael Key, Key & Peele

 The Mixed Remixed Festival brings together people of all races, creeds and genders to celebrate what it means to be Mixed, multiracial, or part of a blended family.
 We get together each year to showcase films, books, live performances, panels, and acting and writing workshops for those looking to share or explore their Mixed experience.

 We live in a multicultural world – and anyone who wants to take part in celebrating that should come to the Festival.

 For people of Mixed descent, you will never feel a better sense of home.
 For people who want to learn more about the Mixed experience, you’ll never get a better education than this.

 Do I have to pay for the Festival?